Skip to main content

 raise refund_error

-• The MoneyTransfer function accepts an input variable of the type PaymentDetails.
-This is a data structure holding details that the Workflow uses to perform the money transfer.
+• The asynchronous run method signature includes an input variable typed as PaymentDetails.
+This class stores details that the Workflow uses to perform the money transfer.

 This type is defined in the file shared.py: